dapias/MCMC-DIFFUSION/README.md

 # Metropolis - Hastings for diffusive deterministic dynamical systems

-We provide the code that supports the results reported in the manuscript *Monte Carlo sampling in diffusive dynamical systems*.
+We provide the code that supports the results reported in the manuscript [Monte Carlo sampling in diffusive dynamical systems](https://arxiv.org/abs/1804.06698).
 We implement here the Metropolis-Hastings algorithm for the estimation of a weighted distribution of the displacement.

 In the folder `Examples` we illustrate its basic use for two dynamical systems: Lorentz gas and Box map.
 For its use in other deterministic dynamical systems the dynamics should be introduced and the function `rMCMC`.
 The steps to do it are always the same, namely: